SoftwareAG/webmethods-microservicesruntime-openshift-samples/README.md

 Currently cleanup.sh is commented in Jenkinsfile.

+MSR docker images are created with the -Dimage.name=registry.access.redhat.com/rhel7 option for use with OpenShift if using the IS docker scripts.

 Dockerfile in the repository assumes that "microruntime:v1" base image is available in the local registry

 For more information about Microservices Runtime, see the official Software AG Microservices Runtime documentation.